Jeff Corey: Early life and education

-Life and career

-Corey attended New Utrecht High School in Brooklyn and was active in the school's Dramatic Society.
+Career

+Corey made his professional stage debut in Leslie Howard's 1936 production of Hamlet, playing a spear-carrier and understudying for Rosencrantz.
 In the mid-1930s, he acted with the Clare Tree Major Children's Theater of New York.

-He worked with Jules Dassin, Elia Kazan, John Randolph, and other politically liberal theatrical personalities.
+He worked with Jules Dassin, Elia Kazan, John Randolph, and other politically progressive and left-wing theatrical personalities in the Federal Theatre Project.
 Although he attended some meetings of the Communist Party, Corey never joined.
-His memoir, Improvising Out Loud: My Life Teaching Hollywood How To Act, which he wrote with his daughter, Emily Corey, is published by the University Press of Kentucky.
-His longtime friend and former student Leonard Nimoy wrote the book's foreword.